 - Flying robots were planned but cut.
 The cleaner bot was originally a low hovering bot.
 An 18" fast flying spy robot was planned, it would shock the player with electricity and also work in water.

 - Repair bots were at once point teased to repair enemy robots, making them a threat.

 - Mechanically augmented dogs would be found in MJ12 facilities and would be fast, deadly, and see in the dark with glowing eyes.

 - Greasels were originally nano-augmented seagulls and were unable to kill characters and would only daze and confuse them, relying on karkians to kill their enemies for them.

 - Nano-augmented mandrills would be found in MJ12 facilities and Area 51.
 These would have healing, strength-enhancing and agility increasing nanites.

 - Large nano-augmented rats between cat and dog size would be found in sewers.
 These rats would spit stomach acid and bite and later be controlled by Daedalus as a weapon.
 This bite would do poison damage and may be the reason for the cut WeaponRatBite in the final game.

 - Virus mutants that look "threatening, scary looking and beyond redemption" would be hidden.
 These would be humans that were assimilated by the nano-virus.
 These enemies would have variable strength, with some being strong and some very weak.
 Some would be timid and others would be fearless and attack.
 These enemies would attack in close combat only, none using weapons, forcing the player to take on enemies that look like their friends and allies close up.

 - Roaches would spawn from trashbags just like rats.
 Some of these roaches would have small devices on their back to indicate they were being mind controlled.

-- Robots would issue warning before shooting.
+- Robots would issue warnings before shooting.